 8. … WHICH MAY BE WHY THE BACKGROUND OF THE SCREAM IS SO VIBRANT.

-In 2003, researchers announced in Sky and Telescope that they had found not only the exact location in Oslo, Norway, where Munch placed the figure in his famous 1893 painting, but that they had determined that particles in the air from Krakatoa’s eruption were responsible for the painting’s blood-red sky.
+In 2003, researchers announced in that they had found not only the exact location in Oslo, Norway, where Munch placed the figure in his famous 1893 painting, but that they had determined that particles in the air from Krakatoa’s eruption were responsible for the painting’s blood-red sky.
 “It was very satisfying to stand in the exact spot where an artist had his experience," paper author Donald Olson, a physics and astronomy professor at Texas State University, said in a press release.
 “The real importance of finding the location, though, was to determine the direction of view in the painting.
 We could see that Munch was looking to the south-west—exactly where the Krakatoa twilights appeared in the winter of 1883-84.”
 The scientists said that newspaper articles published after the eruption reported the red skies.

 9. THE ERUPTION AFFECTED EARTH’S TEMPERATURE FOR YEARS AFTERWARD.